Teyymour/Short-Vol-ML/README.md

 Thw high win rate but asymmetric risk profile of our strategy makes it an excellent candidate for meta-labeling/ Avoiding even a few of these outsized losses would vastly improve performance.
 In this case, our meta-model will be binarily discerning whether to trade or not on a given day.
 Should we trade, we’ll use a fixed size of 1 of each contract for simplicity’s sake.

-We pull daily historical OHLCV data on the S&P 500 from Yahoo Finance (no need for a fancy API here) and derive price-based features (lagged returns, autocorrelation, indicators, etc.) for our secondary model.
-Since we trade near market open, we use opening prices to derive many features, such as moving averages.
+We pull daily historical OHLCV data on the S&P 500 from Yahoo Finance (no need for a fancy API here) and derive price-based features (largely volatility features) for our secondary model.
+Since we trade near market open, we use opening prices to derive many features.
 For those features which require info that could only be gained at the end of the trading session (such as a daily high or low), we lag these features by one timestep to avoid data leakage.

 We then create our binary target for each day by seeing whether the base strategy had a winning trade.
 We label a row 0 for win (should have been traded) and 1 otherwise.
 Though it might sound counterintuitive, we label losing days, i.e. trades we should have avoided, with this 1 to make it the 'positive' class and what we hope to optimize for/predict correctly.
-This way, when we make our evaluation metric during model training recall, we will be evaluating our recall for identifying days on which we should have avoided trading, which is more important given the strategy's risk profile.
+This way, when we make our evaluation metric during model training F1, we will be evaluating our F1 for identifying days on which we should have avoided trading, which is more important given the strategy's risk profile.

 Now that we've preprocessed our features and target, we introduce a CatBoost classification model and make predictions on this data in a walk-forward manner.
-We first hyperparameter tune using purged k-fold cross-validation, optimizing an F1 scoring metric and employing an embargo period in each fold to prevent data leakage.
-Then, starting at the beginning of the backtest period, timestep *t*, we train our model on timesteps *t-150* to *t-1* and make a prediction as to whether we should have avoided trading on *t*, moving forward by one timestep each iteration.
+Then, starting at the beginning of the backtest period, timestep *t*, we train our model on timesteps *t-140* to *t-1* and make a prediction as to whether we should have avoided trading on *t*, moving forward by one timestep each iteration.

 Once we've generated predictions, we can compare against the actual target variables using some classification metrics: